sebgoa/cloudstack-books/en/installation.markdown

 At this stage log in the CloudStack management server at http://localhost:8080/client with the credentials admin/password, you should see a fully configured basic zone infrastructure.
 To simulate an advanced zone replace `basic.cfg` with `advanced.cfg`.

+You can now run integration tests, use the API etc...

 Using DevCloud
 ==============